 2. Land in schedule not to be used for burials

-Notwithstanding anything contained in any Act or Statute to the contrary, it shall be unlawful on and after 1 January 1948, for any person to use any portion of the land specified in the Schedule as a place for burial of the dead:
+(1) Notwithstanding anything contained in any Act or Statute to the contrary, it shall be unlawful on and after 1 January 1948, for any person to use any portion of the land specified in the Schedule as a place for burial of the dead.

-Provided that the Minister controlling cemeteries may, in special circumstances, issue a permit.
+(2) Despite subsection (1), the Minister controlling cemeteries may, in special circumstances, issue a permit.

+[Section 2 amended by No. 19 of 2010 s.
+51.]

 3. Penalty

 (1) Any person who on or after the date aforesaid shall assist at the burial of any dead body in any portion of the land aforesaid where no permit has been issued by the Minister for this purpose shall be liable to a fine of not more than $100.